 Because everyone can create a Facebook or Instagram profile or cheap website, "everyone" is a wedding vendor these days.
 Due to this alarming statistic, there are still a fair amount of no-shows in the wedding industry.
 This is why I recently put together a post to remind modern brides and grooms to go over to a wedding DJs website before making any hiring decisions. <--Click HERE for more information.
 Serious business owners are going to put forth resources on a professionally-designed website because they want to find you and continue to bolster their stellar reputation, not just take a deposit and not show up for dumb reasons.

 If you are getting married during a peak wedding month (spring or fall), the odds are NOT in your favor of finding a quality replacement should your wedding DJ decide to NOT show up.
 First and foremost, if you've already had meetings about music and timings with one wedding DJ, how would you be able to find a replacement and have those types of conversations in short order?
 What if you gave your wedding DJ who decided not to show up a CD of custom songs that you had no other copy of to give to a replacement wedding DJ?
 Do you see where I'm going with this?
 The best wedding DJs will develop a relationship with you during your wedding music planning.
 The best wedding DJs are going to get to know your musical tastes throughout the months and days leading up to your wedding day.
 Hiring one of the top wedding DJs is not a simple phone call like ordering a pizza, it's actually the process of creating a trust getting to know you by way of unlimited consultations.
 Not having your wedding DJ will derail your wedding day.
 It will RUIN your wedding day.
 Trying to find someone at the last minute to take the place of that "supposed" professional wedding DJ will be a tall order.
 Do you know anyone with any stereo equipment?
 Perhaps your uncle who was known to be an "ok" wedding DJ about 25 years ago can bring in his older, more antiquated equipment that won't be powerful enough for everyone to hear at your wedding venue?
-If you have a timeline created right now, pull it on your computer or tablet.
+If you have a timeline created right now, put it on your computer or tablet.
 Imagine having everything delayed by at least 2 hours.
 And to be honest with you, 2 hours could be conservative as you attempt to find someone who could come in and save the day.
 Imagine, if you will trying to call the wedding DJ who you've "contracted" and "paid in full" and you get a FULL voice mail box or maybe a voice mail that has not even been set up yet?

 This bride is thinking some HORRIBLE things about her wedding DJ that failed to show.